 - ¾ cup buttermilk

-- 2 teaspoons instant yeast
+- 2 tsp instant yeast

-- 6 tablespoons unsalted butter melted
+- 6 tbsp unsalted butter melted

-- 20 ounces all-purpose flour 4 cups, plus more for dusting
+- 4 cups all-purpose flour plus more for dusting

-- 4 tablespoons unsalted butter
+- 4 tbsp unsalted butter

 - ⅔ cup packed light brown sugar

-- 3 tablespoons buttermilk
+- 3 tbsp buttermilk

-- about 1 generous cup of toasted pecans coarsely chopped
+- 1 cup toasted pecans coarsely chopped

-- Pinch of kosher salt
+- 1 pinch kosher salt

-- For the Filling
+For the filling:

 - 1 cup packed light brown sugar

-- 1-2 tablespoon ground cinnamon
+- 1-2 tbsp ground cinnamon

 - 1 tsp nutmeg

-- 2-3 tablespoons unsalted butter melted
+- 2-3 tbsp unsalted butter melted

-Make the dough: Whisk the eggs in a large bowl until homogeneous.
+Whisk the eggs in a large bowl until homogeneous.
 Add the brown sugar, buttermilk, salt, yeast, and melted butter and whisk until homogeneous (the mixture may clump up a bit).
 Add the flour and stir with a wooden spoon until a cohesive ball of dough forms.

-2. Turn the dough out onto a lightly floured surface and knead for 2 minutes, or until completely homogeneous, smooth, and silky.
+Turn the dough out onto a lightly floured surface and knead for 2 minutes, or until completely homogeneous, smooth, and silky.
 Return to the bowl, cover with plastic wrap, and allow to rise at room temperature until roughly doubled in volume, about 2 hours.

 Combine the sugar and cinnamon in a small bowl and set aside.

 - Brush with the melted butter, leaving a 1-inch border along the top edge.
 Sprinkle with the cinnamon and sugar mixture and spread it with your hands until the buttered portion is evenly coated.
 Roll the dough up jelly-roll-style into a tight cylinder, using a bench scraper as necessary to assist you.
 Pinch the seam shut and turn the dough so that it's seam side down.
 Use your hands to even out its shape.

 - Nestle the 12 rolls with the swirl pattern facing up in the prepared baking dish, making sure the slices from the ends of the log go cut side down.
 Cover with plastic wrap and allow to rise until roughly doubled in volume, about 2 hours (for overnight instructions, see Note above).
 The rolls should be well puffed and pressed tightly against each other.

-7. While the dough is rising, adjust an oven rack to the middle position and preheat the oven to 350°F. Transfer the baking dish to the oven and bake until the buns are golden brown and well puffed, about 30 minutes, rotating the dish once.
+While the dough is rising, adjust an oven rack to the middle position and preheat the oven to 350°F. Transfer the baking dish to the oven and bake until the buns are golden brown and well puffed, about 30 minutes, rotating the dish once.
 Allow to rest for 5 minutes, then invert the buns onto a serving platter; scrape out any excess goo from the pan and spoon over the buns.